neuefische/wd-flipped-classroom-curriculum/sessions/js-array-methods/README.md

   });
   ```

 - Show how `forEach` can be used meaningfully on a web page.
-Use `forEach` to create a card for each game, i.e.:
+Use `forEach` to create a card for each game:

   ```js
   games.forEach((game) => {